 What is malignant mesothelioma?

-Malignant mesothelioma is a cancer that starts in cells in the linings of certain parts of the body, especially the chest or abdomen.
+Malignant mesothelioma is a cancer that starts in cells in the linings of certain parts of the body, especially in the linings of the chest or abdomen.

-The mesothelium helps protect your organs by making a special lubricating fluid that allows organs to move around.
-For example, this fluid makes it easier for the lungs to move inside the chest during breathing.
+The mesothelium helps protect your organs by making a special lubricating fluid that allows organs to move against each other.
+For example, this fluid makes it easier for your lungs to move (expand and contract) inside the chest when you breathe.
 The mesothelium has different names in different parts of the body:

-Tumors of the mesothelium can be non-cancerous (benign) or cancerous (malignant).
+Mesothelial tumors can start in any of these linings.
+These tumors can be non-cancerous (benign) or cancerous (malignant).

 A cancerous tumor of the mesothelium is called a malignant mesothelioma, although this is often shortened to just mesothelioma.
 Mesotheliomas can start in 4 main areas in the body.

 - Pleural mesotheliomas start in the chest.
-They account for about 3 out of 4 mesotheliomas.
+About 3 out of 4 mesotheliomas are pleural mesotheliomas.

 - Peritoneal mesotheliomas begin in the abdomen.
 They make up most of the remaining cases.